junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy notices his earlier words, "You think it's a ship?"

-Dean looks around the spherical space they're in -- which has a ton of round decorations on the curved walls and the ceiling as if they're inside a huge sphere at least three floors tall, he wonders if anyone on the Bethesda Terrace would have noticed this probably enormous alien-looking, time-travel space ship, but he decides if their alien techniques are as advanced as he shows, they're probably invisible.
+Dean looks around the spherical space they're in -- which has a ton of round decorations on the curved walls and the ceiling as if they're inside a huge sphere at least three floors tall, he wonders if anyone on the Bethesda Terrace would have noticed this probably enormous alien-looking spaceship, but he decides if their alien techniques are as advanced as the rest of it shows, they're probably invisible.

-Dean nods at the surrounding to make a point and looks back at Amy, "A time-travel space ship, yeah?
+Dean nods at their surrounding to make a point and looks back at Amy, "A spaceship, yeah?
 What else can it be?"

-Amy winks with a mysterious smile, "Just wait till you see the outside."
+Amy winks with a mysterious smile, "It's a time machine.
+It can go to all the time and all the place in the universe."

+"A time-travel spaceship.
+A timceship!"
+Dean announces the newly-invented nickname proudly.

+The Tardis makes an unusual wheezing sound right then.

+"She doesn't like it, don't ever say that again!"
+The Doctor says without looking away from the view-screen.

+"That can't be true.
+Wait, can she really hear me?"
 Dean turns to Cas in confusion.
 But even Cas has a mischief curve on the tip of his lips.

-Dean rolls his eyes at Cas, "Not you too."
+Dean glares at Cas unbelievably, "Not you too."

-The curve widens slightly on Cas's lips, and he says, "You can see for yourself once we're outside.
-Don't want to spoil the fun part."
+The curve widens slightly on Cas's lips, and he says, "Well, I speak all languages in the universe, including Tardis'."

-Dean pretends a long sigh, turning back to Amy, "You remind me of someone.
-She's like a sister to me, also red hair, I think you'd like her if you stick around longer."
+Dean pretends a defeated sigh, turning back to Amy, "You remind me of someone.
+She's like a sister to me.
+Also red hair.
+I think you'd like her if you stick around longer.
+Now, drink?"

-Amy smiles small, giving him an appreciated nod, stepping toward one of the round structure on the wall.
-She presses on some of them, as if looking for the correct the password combination to open something.
-"I think River has some stock somewhere --"
+Amy smiles small, giving him an appreciated nod, stepping toward one of the roundels on the wall.
+She presses on some of them, as if looking for a correct password combination to open something.
+"Sorry, River, I think there're some stash somewhere --"

-The Doctor looks up at her, confused, "What do you --"
+The Doctor looks up at her, confused, "What do you mean?
+There's nothing there --"

-That's when Amy successfully opens the stock, showing a hidden cabinet of delicate bottles of liqueurs.
+That's when Amy successfully opens the hidden cabinet, showing a secret stash of delicate bottles of liqueurs.

+The Doctor is speechless for a second -- apparently didn't know it exist until now.
+"When did -- It's *my* Tardis!
+You can't just make random adjustment like that -- ahh, River!"

 Dean admires the collection, grinning, "Look at that."
-All the top-shelf fine collections, nothing he'd spot in places they'd usually go -- in fact, now that he thinks about that, being on some alien's ship, these might not be from Earth.
+All the top-shelf fine collections, nothing he'd spot in places they'd usually go -- in fact, now that he thinks about that, given that they're on some alien's spaceship, these might not even be from Earth, and considering the time travel, they are most certainly not from current time, which means the drinks could have ages and ages to brew properly.

 He pours himself a glass, appreciating the flavor, "Whoever this River dude is, he certainly has taste."

-"She --" Amy emphasizes, "is my daughter."
+"*She* --" Amy emphasizes, "is my daughter."

 Dean is taken aback a little, mentally measuring Amy's age, trying to do the math.
 "Is she even to the age?"